Detecting Crashes with Fat-Tail Statistics

 | $\alpha > 4$ (moderate tails) | 3 | 2% |

-71% of countries have exchange rate distributions with infinite variance.
+71% of countries land in the Hill-estimated $\alpha < 2$ regime.
 The median $\alpha$ across all 138 countries is 1.57.
-GEV confirms this: 81% of countries show Frechet-type (fat) tails with median $\xi = 0.76$.
+This is strong evidence that variance is unstable or poorly estimated for a large share of the sample.
+GEV points in the same direction: 81% of countries show Frechet-type (fat) tails with median $\xi = 0.76$.

 The most extreme cases: